microsoft/rushstack/libraries/stream-collator/README.md

-## What is Stream-Moderator?
+## stream-collator

 Oftentimes, when working with multiple parallel asynchronous processes, it is helpful to ensure that their outputs are not mixed together, as this can cause readability issues in the console or log.
-The stream moderator manages the output of these streams carefully, such that no two streams are writing at the same time.
-At any given time, one stream registered with the moderator is the **active stream** which means that particular stream will be live streaming, while the others will wait for that stream to finish before their completion.
+The **stream-collator** manages the output of these streams carefully, such that no two streams are writing at the same time.
+At any given time, one stream registered with the collator is the **active stream** which means that particular stream will be live streaming, while the others will wait for that stream to finish before their completion.